Dem presidential candidates call for Kavanaugh's impeachment

 Their comments followed similar ones from Julian Castro, a former U.S. housing secretary, on Saturday night.
 "It's more clear than ever that Brett Kavanaugh lied under oath," he tweeted.
 "He should be impeached and Congress should review the failure of the Department of Justice to properly investigate the matter."

-Republicans currently control the Senate, making it virtually impossible to impeach Kavanaugh, who was nominated by President Donald Trump.
+Sen. Bernie Sanders of Vermont didn't refer to impeachment by name in a tweet Sunday, but said he would "support any appropriate constitutional mechanism" to hold Kavanaugh "accountable."

+Democrats control the House, which holds the power of impeachment.
+If the House took that route, a trial would take place in the Senate, where Republicans now have a majority, making it unlikely that Kavanaugh would be removed from office.

-Trump, who fiercely Kavanaugh during his contentious confirmation process, dismissed the latest allegation as "lies."
+Trump, who fiercely defended Kavanaugh during his contentious confirmation process, dismissed the latest allegation as "lies."

 In a tweet Sunday, Trump said Kavanaugh "should start suing people for libel, or the Justice Department should come to his rescue."
 It wasn't immediately clear how the Justice Department could come to the justice's defense.